FlareClientMC/docs/documentation/getting-started/troubleshooting.md

 # Troubleshooting

-## Troubleshooting

 Experiencing issues while installing or using the Flare modpack?
 No need to worry!
 Our community is ready to assist you.
 Join us on Discord to connect with fellow players, share tips, and get support.
-Click here to join: Discord Link.
+Click here to join: [Discord Link](YOUR_DISCORD_INVITE_LINK).

-### Common Issues
+## Common Issues

-**🚀 Game Crashes on Launch**
+### 🚀 Game Crashes on Launch

 {% tabs %}
 {% tab title="Possible Causes" %}